 The German historian Dr. Gunnar Strunz recently visited Kaliningrad, the former capital of East Prussia, Koenigsberg.
 He visited this city with a series of lectures about the ancient order of the castle of Königsberg, destroyed by British bombings during the Second World War.
 This castle is rich and interesting. историяthat started back in 1257.
 During his visit, he made a proposal to restore the most beautiful premises of this building, which the locals call the Castle of the Three Kings - the church, the “Muscovite Hall” and others.
 In his opinion, this will contribute to attracting tourists to Kaliningrad and increase their interest in the historical heritage of this city.

 Some historical data.
-The castle of the three kings, or Royal Konigsberg, was built in the 13th century.
-In 1944, the building was severely damaged during the bombings conducted by British aviation, and at the beginning of the 60-ies of the twentieth century by order of the Kaliningrad Regional Committee of the CPSU, the ruins of this castle were finally demolished.
-In 2010, the Kaliningrad authorities announced preparations for a referendum on the restoration of Königsberg Castle.
-It was planned to hold it in March 2011, in order to combine its holding with elections to the local regional duma.
+The castle of the three kings, or Royal Koenigsberg, was built in the 1944th century.
+In XNUMX, the building was badly damaged during the bombing conducted by the English aviation, and in the early 60s of the twentieth century, by the decree of the Kaliningrad regional committee of the CPSU, the ruins of this castle were finally demolished.
+In 2010, Kaliningrad authorities announced preparations for a referendum on the restoration of Koenigsberg Castle.
+It was planned to be held in March 2011 to combine its holding with the elections to the local regional Duma.
 However, the referendum was never held.
 This is not the first unsuccessful enterprise to research and restore this architectural monument, as will be seen later.

 However, the idea of the restoration and reconstruction of the castle was not rejected and forgotten.
 She did begin to get practical implementation, although in a different way than originally planned.
 The government of Kaliningrad agreed to the proposal, which came from the German side, to perpetuate in bronze the architectural appearance of the old Koenigsberg.
 Funds for the implementation of this project - the layout of the historic center of Königsberg as it was before the massive bombardment of the British aviation in 1944, completely changed his face - were collected by former residents of the capital of East Prussia.
 The project is a bronze copy of the architectural ensemble of the old city with a diameter of 3 meters, where the Castle of the Three Kings will be made.
 Install the layout is planned on the island of Kant near the restored Cathedral.